SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 TDSAdmin includes the following functionality:

-* Viewing test opportunities
-* Extend grace period, extend expiration date, reopen, restore, reset, invalidate, change segment permeability of test opportunities
+The TDS Administration tool allows authorized users to manage students’ test opportunities.
+This software provides a web interface that allows for the selection of opportunities by SSID and/or Session ID, and apply a variety of functions to those opportunities.
+These functions include Extend grace period, Extend expiration date, Reopen, Restore, Reset, Invalidate, and Change segment permeability of test opportunities.

 ## License ##
 This project is licensed under the [AIR Open Source License v1.0](http://www.smarterapp.org/documents/American_Institutes_for_Research_Open_Source_Software_License.pdf).